jcp215033/js-functions-lab/README.md

 **However, this will not print anything out yet!**

 We declared our function but we never *invoked* it!
-We can invoke functions in browser's console, but we can't invoke functions in terminal.
+We can invoke functions in the browser's console, but we can't invoke functions in the terminal.
 Instead, we must *invoke the function* in the file itself, then run the file.
 Update your code in `answers.js` to *invoke* the function:

 ```javascript
 hello("Carmen"); // Remember hoisting is a thing ;)